 - Muscle Relaxants.
 After a serious bout of whiplash, a person is likely to contend with muscle spasms that can greatly increase pain and reduce the ability to move the neck properly.
 Muscle relaxants force the muscle spasms under control.

 - Lidocaine Injections.
 Another option is an injection of numbing medication directly to the source of the pain.
 These are injected into the inflamed muscles and can greatly reduce the discomfort of patients.

-Alternative Treatments.
 Today, more so than ever before, doctors are recommending less conventional forms of treatment after car accidents.
-There are a number of facilities in the Saint Petersburg area offering corrective therapies including physical therapy, massage treatments, chiropractic are, and acupuncture techniques.
+There are a number of facilities in the Pinellas area offering corrective therapies including physical therapy, massage treatments, chiropractic are, and acupuncture techniques.

 - Physical Therapy.
 Considered to be the most conventional of the non-medication treatments, this involves a hands-on approach to easing aches and pains, as well as re-training the muscles once healed.
 Physical therapists rely on a wide array of processes, including massage, ultrasound, heat and ice therapy, stretching, chiropractic adjustment, and exercise routines.